 Pritikin Longevity Center & Spa

 Reduce high blood pressure while enjoying a resort vacation.
-A stay at Pritikin will change your life.
 All-Inclusive Program

 “I used to think these dramatic drops in blood pressure were something that happened to only a very few people,” continues Dr. Fruge, “but I’ve been here at Pritikin for more than 15 years, and I see results like these every week.
 This isn’t a miracle.
 It’s simply what happens when we start taking good care of ourselves.”